valashsab/README/README.md

 <h1 align="left">Greetings 👋,  I'm Valerie Sabando</h1>

 I'm a <b>full stack developer</b> based in Vienna, Austria with a background in customer service.
-Having a keen eye for detail,I'm commitment to delivering smooth user experience.
+Having a keen eye for detail, I'm commitment to delivering smooth user experience.

 I'm enthusiastic about exploring GraphQL and soaking up as much as I can.